zxrepo/tbblue/CONTRIBUTING.md

 ### 1. TBBlue is open but not necessarily fully open sourced.  ###

 This means that you may find the source for **MANY**, but not **ALL** pieces of software here.
 This stems directly from SpecNext Ltd's license to use the Sinclair name.
 Remember this is a collection of software but not a software itself.
-It also contains documents, images and other media and therefore should not be considered in the same vein as one piece of software because it's not.
-This also allows contributors to choose their own license; you can contribute something that's GPL 3, MIT or be fully closed-source.
+It also contains *documents*, *images* and *other media* and therefore should not be considered in the same vein as one piece of software because it's not.
+This also allows contributors to choose their own license; you can contribute something that's **GPL 3**, **MIT**, something else, be in the **public domain** or alternatively **fully closed-source**.

 ### 2. All ROM images contained herewith with the exception of the NextZXOS MF and divMMC modules are copyrighted Amstrad / Sky plc or are jointly copyrighted by Amstrad and their author (ie NextZXOS, LG, GW ROMS)  ###